operio-dev/operio-whitepaper/docs/index.md

 # Operio Whitepaper

+**The AGI-native ERP designed for the future.**
-Welcome to the Operio whitepaper — the AGI-native ERP designed for the future.
+Operio is the first modular, pro-active, and business-intuitive operating system designed natively for the AGI era.

 ---